The News Integrity Initiative (NII) at the Newmark J-School was launched in 2017 to advance media literacy and increase trust in journalism.

 - Presenting strategies for improving DEI practices in newsrooms in collaboration with the tech sector.
 NII will convene editors and senior media executives along with academics, technologists, and other thought leaders to create collaborative solutions that will improve the relevance and utility of civic journalism for all communities.

 - Giving media entrepreneurs of color greater access to capital.
 As a start, NII has partnered with Craig Newmark Philanthropies, Democracy Fund, the Ford Foundation, and Google News Initiative to launch the Racial Equity in Journalism Fund.
 This investment pool, which will target news organizations led by people of color, will be managed by Borealis Philanthropy.
 We will also explore new opportunities to provide a neutral fund to sustain important work across platforms in collaboration with journalists.

-The News Integrity Initiative is a project of the Foundation for the Craig Newmark Graduate School of Journalism under the auspices of the school’s Tow-Knight Center for Entrepreneurial Journalism.
-The fund is seeded with $14 million in grants from a coalition of partners, which currently include Facebook, Craig Newmark Philanthropic Fund, Ford Foundation, AppNexus, Knight Foundation, Tow Foundation, Betaworks, Mozilla, and Democracy Fund.
+The News Integrity Initiative is a project of the Craig Newmark Graduate School of Journalism Foundation under the auspices of the school’s Tow-Knight Center for Entrepreneurial Journalism.
+NII extends the long-standing work of the Tow-Knight Center in building bridges between platforms and publishers and supporting collaboration in service of the public and journalism.
+NII received seed funding from Facebook, Craig Newmark Philanthropic Fund, the Ford Foundation, and AppNexus.